a8s287/applicationProject/myWebsite/myproject.md

 ## Introduction of this project

 This is a website which indtroduced myself to people.
-There are there pages in this project.
+There are three pages in this project.

 Row | Context
 -----|--------